 "My husband and I are both teachers.
 So, I'm looking at the strength, one, to do it," she said.

-Brossart said teachers could lose insurance coverage and pay during a strike, but she believes the members would be behind a walkout if talks don't progress.
+Brossart said teachers could lose insurance coverage and pay during a strike, but she believes the members would have been behind a walkout if talks didn't progress.

 Andrea Meyer spoke at the HQ's opening, saying she represented a group of parents who backed the teacher's push for a new contract in order to retain good talent.